flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 To calculate this rotation,
 - Retrieve the sensor orientation degrees by retrieving the value of [`CameraCharacteristics.SENSOR_ORIENTATION`][].
-- Calculate the device orientation degrees with
+- Retrieve the device orientation degrees in one of the ways that the [Android orientation calculation documentation][] details.
-[this logic in our camera plugin][] that is dependent on the default capture rotation and orientation of the device screen (how to retrieve these is also shown).

 To apply this rotation, you may use a [`RotatedBox`][] widget.